 She quickly wiped off her hands and we needed to go wash her hands, but I kept giving her positive reinforcement.
 Also, I pointed out to her that she wasn’t hurt.
 Although she was uncomfortable for a few minutes, she was able to touch it without a negative repercussion (such as vomiting) and her goal was met.
-She finally made her own sand castle.
+She finally made her own sandcastle.
 I made a huge deal out of it.
-Took pictures and hung it up on the fridge.
+I took pictures and hung them up on the fridge.

 Sensory play is an effective tool for children with all kinds of sensory sensitivities.
 If your child is sensitive to certain types of tactile (touch) stimuli, applying interventions such as tactile play with sand can be a useful strategy, provided that you take it step by step.
 It would not serve a purpose if your child is overwhelmed with the sudden exposure to the sensory input.

 Break down each session, and don’t hesitate to consult your child’s occupational therapist for ideas on how to diversify sensory play with sand.
 Make the interventions work for your child.

 Little, L. M., Ausderau, K., Sideris, J., & Baranek, G. T. (2015).
 Activity Participation and Sensory Features Among Children with Autism Spectrum Disorders.
 Journal of autism and developmental disorders, 45(9), 2981–2990. https://doi.org/10.1007/s10803-015-2460-3